 Objectives icon blue circle

-Use a flowchart to visualize processes and identify opportunities for improvement.
+Use a flowchart to visualize processes and identify improvement opportunities.

 Patient Safety Planning Tools / Objectives / Use a flowchart